-Wholesalers, distributors and retailers of cigarette and tobacco products must be licensed by the Utah State Tax Commission in addition to required local licenses.
+Wholesalers, distributors and retailers of cigarettes, tobacco products, nicotine products and e-cigarette products must be licensed by the Utah State Tax Commission in addition to required local licenses.

-Application is made on Form TC-69, Utah State Business and Tax Registration.
-The completed application may be mailed to the Tax Commission or you may deliver it to any Tax Commission office.
+To apply for a license online, use tap.utah.gov (Apply for tax accounts link) or submit paper application Form TC-69, Utah State Business and Tax Registration.
+Mail the paper application to the Tax Commission or deliver it to any Tax Commission office.

 Only state approved cigarettes may be sold in Utah.
-Click here for the current list of Utah Approved Tobacco Manufacturers and Cigarette Brands.
+See Utah Cigarette Directory for a complete list of approved brands.

-Wholesalers, distributors, and retailers who purchase cigarette and/or tobacco products from unlicensed sources are required to collect and remit cigarette and tobacco taxes on the products purchased.
+Wholesalers, distributors, and retailers who purchase cigarette, tobacco products, nicotine products and e-cigarette products from unlicensed sources are required to collect and remit taxes on the products purchased.

-In addition to the cigarette license, these wholesalers, distributors, and retailers are required to post a bond with the state.
-The bond requirement is a minimum of $500 each for either stamping cigarettes or distributing tobacco products ($1,000 minimum for both functions).
+In addition to the cigarette license, these wholesalers and distributors are required to post a bond with the state.
+See links to bond forms below.
+The bond requirement is a minimum of $500 each for either stamping cigarettes or distributing e-cigarette/nicotine products and tobacco products ($1,500 minimum for all functions).

-The completed application and bonding information may be mailed to the Tax Commission or you may deliver it to any Tax Commission office.
+Mail the completed application and bond information to the Tax Commission or deliver it to any Tax Commission office.

 Retailers who purchase cigarettes and/or tobacco products with the cigarette and/or tobacco taxes paid by the seller are not required to post a bond.